-That said, I do think parents' mental health and resilience should be a factor in sending kids to school.
+That said, I do think parents' mental health and resilience should be a factor in sending kids to school—as well as the importance of consulting with your pediatrician and school director or principal.
 With four kids and two full-time careers, our family relies on school to be a crucial part of our village that enables us to support our families—and we are far from alone.
 Without that outlet, we all suffer.
 I do think that matters.

 But looking at it another way, anything less than a 100% lockdown is taking a risk.
 Even having groceries delivered is a risk.
 We are living in the land of risk.
 Careful, calculated risk seems like all we have.

 I felt guilty for sending them back with "a" virus.
 I still do.
 Ideally, I wouldn't have to take a risk at all.
 But in this impossible situation, sometimes you have to choose the least bad choice.